QBasy/AdvancedProgramming_1/README.md

 # Description:

-## Made with ❤️ by Sayat Adilkhanov & Alikhan Dochshanov
+## Made with ❤️ by Sayat Adilkhanov.
+Dastan Zhumagali & Alikhan Dochshanov.

 ---